zoelshi/academic-kickstart/content/publication/scanned-images/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "Applied Mathematics and Computation"
+publication: "Optik"
 publication_short: ""

-abstract: "novel and efficient method for image processing by using color-correction and l0 gradient minimization.
+abstract: "To improve the quality of scanned image captured by cameras, we propose a novel and efficient method for image processing by using color-correction and  gradient minimization.
 Our method is divided into two steps.
-The first step is to deal with the chromatic aberration.
-To derive a colorimetric mapping between digital RGB signals and real image values, we use a polynomial modeling by considering the interrelations among the standard color spaces.
+To derive a colorimetric mapping between digital RGB signals and real image values, we use a polynomial model by considering the interrelations among the standard color spaces.
 A L0 gradient minimization is used to remove the image noises.
-Based on the half-quadratic splitting method, a iterative algorithm for our proposed method is developed and is alternating over a smoothing step.
-This iterative algorithm is easy to implement and has the optimal complexity O(NlogN) per iteration.
-Our method is particularly beneficial to correct image color and to remove the noises.
-Various tests are presented to demonstrate the robustness and efficient of our method."
+Based on the half-quadratic splitting method, an iterative algorithm for our proposed method is developed.
+The iterative algorithm is easy to implement with the optimal complexity O(NlogN).
+Our method is particularly beneficial to correct image color and remove image noises.
+Various tests are presented to demonstrate the robustness and efficiency of our method."

 # Summary.
 An optional shortened abstract.
 summary: ""